wp-plugins/wwy-time/readme.txt

 * security aspects (validating user inputs, nonces)
 * external third party stuff (Ajax, CSS, Javascript)
 * shortcode
+* Wordpress scheduler ("cronjob")
+* logfiles
 * capabilities

 == Installation ==

+ONLY USE THIS FOR LOCAL DEVELOPMENT
-1. Upload WWYTime  Plugin to the `/wp-content/plugins/` directory
+1. Upload WWY  Plugin to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Adjust settings
+4. Map WWY Your Creation page and WWY Account page to you main menu bar.
+5. Your permalinks need to be by Post name.

 == Remove plugin ==